 The Upper Class Dinner

-In affluent households, kitchen staff would take all day planning and preparing elaborate meals which could have 11 courses.
-Those courses were:
+In affluent households, kitchen staff would take an entire day to plan and prepare elaborate meals which had 11 courses.

 - Hors d’oeuvres

-- The Remove, a choice of meats and side dishes was offered
+- Remove (a choice of meats and side dishes was offered)

 - A cold dish

-Both women and men changed their clothes before dinner.
-Dinner was a formal affair, so men wore tuxedos and women wore evening gowns and jewelry while sporting the latest stylish hairdo.
+Both women and men changed into evening clothing.
+Dinner was a formal affair.
+Men wore tuxedos while women wore evening gowns, jewelry and the latest, stylish hairdo.

-After changing, the dinner party would gather in a reception room where they might enjoy a cocktail or aperitif, a mixed drink.
-When a gong was rung, the dinner party would enter the dining room.
+Before the meal, the dinner party would gather in a reception room where they might enjoy a cocktail or an aperitif, a mixed drink.
+When a gong was rung, the party entered the dining room.

 The dining room table would have been set before the diners arrived.
 The place setting included: